argoproj/argo-cd/.github/pull_request_template.md

+Note on DCO:

+If the DCO action in the integration test fails, one or more of your commits are not signed off.
+Please click on the *Details* link next to the DCO action for instructions on how to resolve this.

 Checklist:

 * [ ] Either (a) I've created an [enhancement proposal](https://github.com/argoproj/argo-cd/issues/new/choose) and discussed it with the community, (b) this is a bug fix, or (c) this does not need to be in the release notes.